-After a leisurely lunch near the Kasbah, drive to the Hollywood of North Africa – Ouarzazate.
-It’s famed for being the filming location for many other Hollywood blockbusters and famous TV shows including Lawrence of Arabia, The Mummy, and Babel.
-View the Atlas Studio and then Taourirt kasbah, a former palace of the Glaoui dynasty.
-Later on, make your lovely way into the Sahara with a medley of palm trees and rose fields in Kalaat M’gouna.
-Thereafter, check-into your hotel in the greatest Canyon of Boumalne dades.
-This area offers up scenery like no other – sprawling green valleys give way to otherworldly rock formations carved out by the wind.
+Following a relaxed lunch near the Kasbah, continue your journey to Ouarzazate, often referred to as the Hollywood of North Africa, due to its role as a filming location for numerous Hollywood blockbusters and popular TV series, including Lawrence of Arabia, The Mummy, and Babel.
+Explore the Atlas Studio and visit the Taourirt kasbah, once a palace of the Glaoui dynasty.
+Subsequently, venture into the Sahara, passing through a picturesque landscape adorned with palm trees and rose fields in Kalaat M’gouna.
+Conclude your day by checking into your hotel within the spectacular Boumalne dades Canyon, an area characterized by its unique scenery where lush green valleys give way to surreal rock formations sculpted by the relentless forces of the wind.

 ◈ Overnight: Boumalne Dades

 The second day of our 7-Day Morocco Desert tour to Merzouga begins after breakfast.
 Continue your journey into Tissadrine to witness the panoramic view of the Dades valley and the striking rock formations known as the “Monkey Fingers”.
 Following this, leave the Dades gorge and travel along roads flanked by ancient Kasbahs towards the Todra Gorge, a place encircled by towering vertical limestone cliffs, some reaching heights of 300 meters, earning it the nickname “Morocco’s Grand Canyon”.
 It’s a well-loved destination for hikers, climbers, and nature enthusiasts who come to explore the rugged terrain and savor the breathtaking vistas.
 Take some time to admire this spectacle before moving onward to the Erg Chebbi in Merzouga, with a stop for lunch in the town of Tinejdad on the way.